leekanggeun/TF_DOCKER/Tutorial.md

 # For docker image generation
 1. First, you should write Dockerfile such like make file as follow:

-`FROM tensorflow/tensorflow:latest-gpu-py3 # Base Operating System
-RUN apt-get update                        # RUN is the bash command on Base OS RUN apt-get install -y vim
+`FROM tensorflow/tensorflow:latest-gpu-py3 # Base Operating System \n RUN apt-get update                        # RUN is the bash command on Base OS \n RUN apt-get install -y vim
 RUN pip install --upgrade pip
 RUN pip install hdf5storage